Prospects, Coaches Wonder What’s Next For Basketball Recruiting

 Typically, Nov.
 15 through March 31 is what’s known as the “recruiting period” when coaches can contact and visit high school recruits and host on-campus visits.
 Early April was supposed to be the start of the “dead period” with recruiting activities getting back into full swing by April 15.

-Instead, March effectively became a dead period and it remains unclear exactly what will be allowed in mid-April when various “evaluation periods” — the times coaches can watch prospects play without talking to them — typically begin.
+Instead, March effectively became a dead period, extended this week to May 31, and it remains unclear exactly what will be allowed by summer when various “evaluation periods” — the times coaches can watch prospects play without talking to them — typically begin.
 Most years, evaluation periods run off and on through the summer with players and coaches traveling all over the nation for various events.

-“Right now, there is no on or off-campus recruiting until April 15 and more than likely that is going to be extended," Byington said.
-"So if players can’t visit here or we can’t visit them, that’s tough.
+“Right now, there is no on or off-campus recruiting until April 15 and more than likely that is going to be extended,” Byington said last week with his educated guess on the extension proving right.
+“So if players can’t visit here or we can’t visit them, that’s tough.
 April is also the really big AAU tournaments, that’s going to get pushed back.
-I really hope we get summer, so those class of 2021 players, we can get a feel for them and see them against other good players."
+I really hope we get summer, so those class of 2021 players, we can get a feel for them and see them against other good players.”

 For seniors in the class of 2020, their evaluation by college coaches is essentially done.
 Many have already signed or committed to their school of choice.
 For most of the rest, the spring is typically a time in which they weigh their offers and make a decision.